AnyChart/docs.anychart.com/Basic_Charts/Funnel_Chart.md

 ### Head

-Head (or base) is the upper part of a Funnel, where the difference between areas is significant (in percentage value) and is demonstrated by areas' size.
-To adjust the width of the Funnel Head, use the {api:anychart.charts.Funnel#baseWidth}baseWidth(){api} method.
+A head, or base, is the upper part of a Funnel, where the difference between areas is significant (in percentage value) and is demonstrated by areas' size.
+To set the width of the head (in pixels or in percent), use the {api:anychart.charts.Funnel#baseWidth}baseWidth(){api} method:

 ```
 // set the base width